sndrs/postcss-atomised/README.md

 postcss([atomised()]).process(css).then(result => {
     // result.css => atomised css
-    // result.atomicMap => json map from the original classes to the atomic ones });
+    // result.atomisedClassMap => json map from the original classes to the atomic ones });
 ```